heitoroliveiro-dev/heitoroliveiro-dev/README.md

 ## What I Am Exploring Now

-- Building more software with Elixir-first design
+- Building fullstack projects exploring JS ecosystem
-- Studying Software Architecture and design in depth
+- Studying Software Architecture and Design in depth
 - Improving algorithms and logic skills
 - Writing systems that are easier to reason about, test, and growth